gabrielsegalla/gabrielsegalla/README.md

 # Hi, welcome to my Github!

-#### My name is Gabriel Rodrigues Segalla, i'm 25 years old and i'm from Florianópolis, Brazil
+#### My name is Gabriel Rodrigues Segalla
+Fullstack Developer 👨‍💻

+I started 7 years ago as a develoepr and today I am very happy with what I do.
+The possibility of solving problems and bringing a benefit to someone, whether in personal or professional life, is the most valuable thing about being a developer.

 - 💻 Software Developer
 -  :mortar_board: Analysis in Systems Development